 But more to the point, LoBianco’s decisions at the conclusion of the match were regrettable, to say the least.
 The simple fact is he did not see the foul, but no referee sees every punch thrown in a fight and in this case it was impossible since he was standing directly behind Duran.
 Attempting to break up the action as the bell sounded, LoBianco got to the challenger just as the low shot connected.
 But instead of consulting with others at ringside, an action taken by referees in similar circumstances in the past, LoBianco simply ignored the protests of Buchanan and his corner and halted the contest.

-But no one can deny that boxers have been ordered to compete again following an unsatisfactory result.
-For a recent example, consider Abner Mares vs Joseph Agbeko.
-After a pathetic officiating performance by the referee which saw Mares land countless low blows without any points being deducted, the IBF ordered a return.
+At the very least a second Duran vs Buchanan duel should have been mandated, and no one can deny that boxers have been compelled to compete again following an unsatisfactory result.
+For example, consider Abner Mares vs Joseph Agbeko in 2011.
+After a pathetic officiating performance by the referee which saw Mares land countless low blows without any points being deducted, a rematch was ordered.
 There was nothing preventing the NYSAC or the WBA from doing the same back in 1972.

-A rematch never happened.
-Roberto would go on to dominate the lightweight division for the next seven years, establishing himself as one of the best 135 lb. boxers in history; some regard him as the greatest ever.
+A return never happened.
+Roberto would go on to dominate the lightweight division for the next seven years, establishing himself as one of the best 135 pounders in boxing history; some regard him as the greatest ever.
 Buchanan posted victories over past and future champions Carlos Ortiz and Jim Watt and even challenged for a world title again in 1975, dropping a decision to Guts Ishimatsu.
 But the defeat to “Hands of Stone” haunted him.
 In interviews over the years he complained bitterly of the circumstances surrounding the loss and the fact he could never secure a rematch.

-“Every time I think of Duran my balls hurt,” he told one interviewer.
+“Every time I think of Duran,” he told one interviewer, “my balls hurt.”

-His inability to put that painful night behind him led to a bizarre episode in August of 1995.
-His ring earnings long gone, Buchanan was working at the time as a construction tradesman in Edinburgh, Scotland.
+Buchanan’s inability to put that painful night behind him led to a bizarre episode in August of 1995.
+His ring earnings long gone, the former champion was working at the time as a construction tradesman in Edinburgh, Scotland.
 One afternoon he abruptly threw down his tools, stalked off the site, and boarded a flight for New York City where, Buchanan understood, Duran was in training.

 “I got off the plane half-pissed and somehow ended up in Harlem,” he later recalled.
 “I found myself in a bar with all these black guys wanting to know if I’d heard of this Scottish fighter called Ken Buchanan.
 I said I knew him pretty well.”